Landgericht (medieval): Background and function

 These judicial bodies emerged during the rule of the Franks (Francia, and subsequently the Kingdom of France and Holy Roman Empire).
 There were usually several thingsteads (Dingstätten, "assembly places") where they would take place.
 It was thus a focal point for exercising the Landrecht "law of the land".
 Arnold argues that, by 1200, the institutions of the Landfrieden "public peace," the hereditary county and the Landgericht, if not identical, had "emerged as a collective legal structure which princes exercised power directly or through delegate judges from amongst their vassals, ministeriales, and officials.

 There were very different interpretations of the term Landgericht regionally.
 It corresponded to the term Landrecht, with which it was used synonymously to distinguish it from other legal terms such as Stadtrecht "town privileges", Lehnsrecht "feudal rights," and so forth.
 During its development, the term encompassed both royal juridical courts and those of other lords with relatively small areas of responsibility.
 There were imperial, royal, princely, ecclesial (monastic) and other Landgerichte.

-In the Middle Ages, the Landgerichte came to have enormous importance for the organization and exercise of lordship, especially considering that about 90% of the population around the year 1300 was rural.
-There were various manifestations of the Landgerichte in the Middle Ages.
-Not until the emergence of a hierarchy of courts in the 16th century and the restructuring as part of citizens’ reforms of the 19th century was it possible to define and describe different types of Landgerichte.
+In the Middle Ages, the Landgerichte came to play a crucial role in the organization and exercise of lordship, particularly given that around 90% of the population circa 1300 was rural.
+During the Middle Ages, they existed in a variety of forms and functions.

+It was not until the establishment of a hierarchical court system in the 16th century, and later the administrative and civic reforms of the 19th century, that distinct types of Landgerichte could be clearly defined and described.